 There is plenty of excitement in the US tuning community right now.
 If you don't already know, vehicles that are 25 years or older are exempt from US Federal safety and emission standards.
-This means that means that throughout this year (2014) the 1989 R32 Skyline, Silvia, 180SX, Laurel and Cefiro will become 100% legal to import with absolutely zero modification required.
+This means that 1989 R32 Skyline, Silvia, 180SX, Laurel and Cefiro, etc. will become 100% legal to import with absolutely zero modification required.
 These vehicles can be imported by private buyers without requiring the assistance of an RI (Registered Importer) through what is commonly referred to as the "classic" or "historic" car rule.

 Until now, the 25 year rule has limited entry to only the older models like the R31 Skyline, S12 Silvia, AE86 Levin/Trueno and classics like the Kenmeri and Hakosuka Skylines.
 This all changes as many of Nissan's most sought after models debuted in 1989.
 Suddenly the option to import a federally legal R32 Skyline, S13 Silvia, 180SX, C33 Laurel or A31 Cefiro to the US has become a reality.
 We are very excited to be a part of such a significant milestone for the US tuning community.
 In only a few years even more models will qualify for the exemptions including the the FD3S RX-7, JZX80 Mark II and Chaser, Toyota Supra and more.